maaz-khalid/Flight-Fare-Prediction/README.md

 The deployed web app is live [here.](https://predict-fare-flight.herokuapp.com/)

-This web app predicts the airfare between source and destination based on departure details, arrival details, number of stops and choice of airline.
+The web app predicts the airfare between source and destination based on departure details, arrival details, number of stops and choice of airline.

 Airlines included: Air Asia, Air India, GoAir, Indigo, Jet Airways, Spicejet and Vistara.